-The United States federal government says that it provides support to people who need it because their conditions don’t allow work.
+The United States federal government says that it will provide support to people who need it due to conditions that don’t allow them to work.
 Unfortunately, Monroe, NC applicants for Social Security Disability support often find out that the process is difficult.

 If you can’t work because of an injury or illness, DeMayo Law Offices can help you file a claim for Social Security Disability.
 Or, if you filed a claim and were denied, we can help you with an appeal.

 Social Security Disability Insurance (SSDI) provides financial relief to individuals with a disability who are unable to maintain their employment.
-It’s an important tool for many Americans, but SSD offices don’t make getting benefits easy.
-You may have to jump through hoops to get what you deserve or have your application denied for an unfair reason.
+It’s an important safety net for many Americans, but Social Security offices don’t make getting benefits easy.
+You may have to cut through red tape to get what you deserve or you might have your application denied for an unfair reason.

 First, you must have a physical or mental impairment that prevents work to qualify for Social Security Disability benefits.
 You must also meet income requirements.
-The Social Security Administration (SSA) decides how much an injured person can make annually and still qualify for benefits.
-If you earn higher than the limit, you won’t be able to collect any payments.
+The Social Security Administration (SSA) decides how much an injured person can make monthly and still qualify for benefits.
+If you earn higher than the limit, you won’t be eligible for benefits.

-To receive SSD benefits, your impairment must be one that:
+To receive SSDI benefits, your impairment must be one that:

 Some other factors that affect eligibility for Social Security Disability benefits include:

-If your work history isn’t substantial enough or your income is too low to qualify for benefits through Social Security Disability Insurance, you might be able to file a Supplemental Security Income claim.
+If your work history isn’t substantial enough and your income, assets and resources are low , you might be able to file a Supplemental Security Income claim.

-SSD and SSI are not the same.
+SSDI and SSI are not the same.
 Each is only available to a separate pool of qualified applicants.
-Those with an injury who have enough employment history and earn no more than the income maximum can apply for SSD.
+Those with a disability who have enough employment history and earn no more than the monthly maximum can apply for SSDI.
 On the other hand, SSI provides support to individuals from low-income households who were never employed or have a limited employment history.

-Your benefits will depend on your average wages from your job before you left.
-If you receive payments for at least two years, you may qualify for medical coverage through Medicare.
-Your spouse or child could also receive SSD benefits.
+Your benefits will depend on your average wages in jobs you have held over your entire work history.
+Once you become eligible for SSDI benefits and have received two years of benefits, you may qualify for Medicare coverage.
+Your spouse or minor child could also receive SSDI benefits.

 SSI payments come from general fund taxes instead of payroll taxes.
 The Social Security office doesn’t use work history to determine eligibility like SSD.
-Instead, they look at assets and income.
+Instead, they look at assets and income in your household.

-To qualify for SSI benefits, you must earn limited income and possess a maximum of $2,000 in assets if you’re an individual.
-If you’re a couple, you can own no more than $3,000 in assets.
+To qualify for SSI benefits, you must earn limited income and possess no more than $2,000 in assets if you’re an individual.
+If you’re married, you can own no more than $3,000 in assets as a couple.

 SSI recipients may also qualify for Medicaid and SNAP benefits.
-Qualified applicants can receive their first payment within the first month of applying rather than after a five-month waiting period.
+Qualified applicants are potentially eligible to receive their first payment in the first full month after applying rather than after a five-month waiting period.

 Unfortunately, the initial application often takes a long time.
 You could wait months before receiving an answer from the Social Security Administration.
 If they deny you, an attorney at DeMayo Law Offices can help you file an appeal, a process that can also take time.

 After you file for Social Security Disability Insurance, the Federal Social Security Administration will review your application and determine if you meet all of the requirements.
-Then a representative for the SSA will send your request to the state’s agency for review, where they will approve or deny it.
+Then, a representative from the SSA will send your request to the state’s agency for review, where they will approve or deny it.

-The agency will consider five factors when deciding if the application is eligible for SSD benefits:
+The agency will consider five factors when deciding if the application is eligible for SSDI benefits:

 Once the state’s agency makes a decision, they will send the application back to the Social Security Administration.
 The SSA will either agree or disagree with North Carolina’s decision and mail the answer to you.

-The Social Security Administration publishes a list of diseases, injuries, and disorders that qualify for Social Security Disability Insurance.
+The Social Security Administration publishes a list of diseases, conditions, and disorders that may allow an applicant to qualify for Social Security Disability Insurance benefits.
 They include the following: